This is the multi-page printable view of this section. Click here to print.

 |

-Connected Resources tab allows you to view the list of members connected to the LB server group, and add or delete members.
+On the Connected Resources tab, you can view the list of members connected to the LB Server Group and add or delete members.

 |---|---|